-1. Peel and grate the bottle gourd and take it in a mixing bowl.
+1. Peel the bottle gourd and grate it in a bowl.

-2. Add in the besan, saunf, ajwaein, salt and dhaniya patti.
-Mix well and form a slightly soft batter.
+2. Add in the besan/chickpea flour, fennel and carom seeds, salt and coriander leaves.
+Mix well and form a soft dough-y batter.

 3. Take an appa pan and place it on a low flame.

 4. Add in a little oil in all the pans and add in a spoon full of kofta batter in all small moulds.

 5. Take a dried raisin/cranberry and place it in between all the koftas quickly.

 6. Allow them to cook on one side for 3-4 minutes and then flip them.
 Cook them on the other side as well.

 7. Repeat the step until the batter is finished.

 8. In a kadhai, take a little oil and add in the cumin seeds till they start to crackle.

 9. Finely chop the onions and add them in the kadhai.
 Allow them to cook on low heat till they turn brown and cook properly.
 This might take 3-4 minutes.